MicrosoftDocs/cpp-docs/docs/standard-library/vector-bool-class.md

 ### Remarks

 A simulated reference is required because C++ does not natively allow direct references to bits. `vector<bool>` uses only one bit per element, which can be referenced by using this proxy class.
 However, the reference simulation is not complete because certain assignments are not valid.
-For example, because the address of the `vector<bool>::reference` object cannot be taken, the following code that uses [vector\<bool>::operator&#91;&#93;](#op_at) is not correct:
+For example, because the address of the `vector<bool>::reference` object cannot be taken, the following code that uses [`vector<bool>::operator[]`](#op_at) is not correct:

 ```cpp
 vector<bool> vb;